MMRibot/multiroomchat-example/README.md

-#This is a multiroom chatroom example using node.
+#This is a multiroom chatroom example/demo using node.
 **All code is commented and explained as best possible.**

 ---